eclipse-sumo/sumo/docs/web/docs/Simulation/Pedestrians.md

 </additional>
 ```

-Because for the moment SUMO supports only one connected component, these polygons need to intersect the SUMO pedestrian network, otherwise if their area is less than the area of the SUMO pedestrian network, they won't be taken into account in the simulation.
+Because for the moment SUMO supports only one connected component, these polygons need to intersect the SUMO pedestrian network, otherwise if their area is less than the total area of the SUMO pedestrian network, they won't be taken into account in the simulation.
 Please also note that the polygons need to have coordinates in the same coordinate system used for the SUMO network.
 It is possible to generate such an additional file from a DXF file using the tool `dxf2jupedsim`, here is an example of calling the tool:

 ``` bash
 python %SUMO_HOME%/tools/import/dxf/dxf2jupedsim.py polygons.dxf